-- Parodied in George Macdonald Fraser's novel The Pyrates, where the Anti-Hero tries to escape from a husband he was cuckolding and that guys goons (he has also cheated them at cards) and he ends up tripping when trying to do this and gets beaten to a pulp by them.
+- Parodied in another of George MacDonald Fraser's novel The Pyrates, where the Anti-Hero tries to escape from a husband he was cuckolding and that guys goons (he has also cheated them at cards) and he ends up tripping when trying to do this and gets beaten to a pulp by them.

 - Big Bad Caiboche does this in the Young Bond short story "A Hard Man to Kill", leaping from the smoking deck of the ocean liner Colombie into the Atlantic Ocean.
 Everyone thinks he has leapt to his death but there was a submarine waiting to pick him up.

-- The resident Big Bad in Shadow Hearts attempts this, to hilarious effect.
+- The resident Big Bad in the first Shadow Hearts attempts this, to hilarious effect.